verynifty/fastdapp/docs/docs/tutorials/getting_started.md

 - `address` to null as we want to get all approval events emitted from any contract
 - `abi`, we'll use the standard ERC20 ABI.
 - `eventName` to Approval
 - `args` is used for filtering the results.
 The first parameter is the account that approved the spending of the tokens.
+If your address doesn't have previous approvals you can change it to any address.
 - `render` our function that will display the data.

 ```